deepakunni3/bosc-review-of-reviews/ROR-README.md

 - Reviews are constructive
 - Reviews do not resort to strong language when providing criticism
 - Reviews are not biased
-- Reviews do not violate the [BOSC Review Process](https://github.com/OBF/bosc_materials/blob/master/BOSC_review_process.md)
+- Reviews do not violate [BOSC Review Process](https://github.com/OBF/bosc_materials/blob/master/BOSC_review_process.md)
 - Reviews do not violate [BOSC/OBF Code of Conduct](https://github.com/OBF/obf-docs/tree/master/code-of-conduct)

 This document serves as a starting point for conducting Review of Reviews (RORs) for BOSC.